Daniel-Chin/mini-Python/README.md

 ### Parsing principles
 - An expression (can be multiline) is parsed into an expression tree.
 - A cmd (can be multiline) is parsed into a cmd tree.
-- A multi-line cmd must have at least one unclosed bracket/parenthesis in every line except its last line.
 - A sequence of cmd trees are parsed into an MST.

 ### Runtime principles: State Machine Version